 Savor and Flavor

-Nachos are great as an appetizer, snack, or a simple accompaniment to salads and grain dishes.
+Black Bean Nachos Grandes are great as an appetizer, a light meal, or a simple accompaniment to salads and grain dishes.
 Use natural stone-ground organic tortilla chips for best results.
 Delicious served with your favorite salsa and, if you’d like, some guacamole.
 Photos by Evan Atlas. more→